-About your course
+About this course

-- Taught by experienced PR industry practitioners
+- Learn from experienced PR industry practitioners

 Our proven pedigree is regularly demonstrated in the work-ready, adaptive and confident graduates who are able to practice effective public relations, corporate communications and event management after finishing their degree.